Athletic Training, M.S.

 Progression Requirements

-In order to matriculate through the MSAT program, students must earn a grade of “B” or better in all courses.
-Any course grade below this will require a course retake which will delay progression through the MSAT program and graduation.
+To matriculate through the MSAT program, students must earn a grade of “B” or better in all courses.
+Any course grade below this may require remediation or a course retake which will delay progression through the MSAT program and graduation.
 Any course grade below a “B” will be considered a failure.
-A student will not be able to advance in the curricular sequence until the course is successfully repeated at a B or better.
+A student will not be able to advance in the curricular sequence until the course is successfully repeated at a "B" or better.
 A student who has had two or more course failures in the MSAT program will be dismissed from the program.
+The MSAT Program will follow the UKCOH Dismissal Policy outlined in Appendix A for both Academic and Behavioral Performance.
 Additionally, students must follow all UWF Graduate School and UWF MSAT program policies outlined in the UWF MSAT Student Handbook.

 Semester I (Summer B)